pjm4448/fiction/weird-fiction/hp-lovecraft-awakened-series/londons-dying-breath.md

 Familiar streets had become alien landscapes, labyrinthine and hostile.
 He navigated by memory and instinct, his hand trailing along the cold, greasy brick of the buildings beside him, the texture rough and damp under his gloved fingers.
 A right turn where the bakery should be, its familiar scent of baking bread now replaced by the stench of sulphur.
 A left at the corner where the pub sign used to hang, now invisible in the gloom.
 The city had been stripped of its landmarks, leaving only a blind, suffocating uniformity, a featureless grey expanse where every street looked the same, where every corner could be any corner.
 He felt like a spelunker navigating a cave, a blind man tapping his way through darkness, the world reduced to the immediate and the tactile.

 Sound was a liar in this new world, a deceiver.
 A dog's bark, sharp and frantic, seemed to come from all directions at once, from above, from below, from inside his own head, a disembodied howl that spoke of animal terror.
-The frantic tolling of a church bell, a sound that should have been a clear, ringing summons, a call to order and to faith, was muffled to a dull, funereal clang, as if the bell were wrapped in a thousand blankets, as if the very air was deadening all sound, absorbing it like a sponge.
+The frantic tolling of a church bell, a sound that should have been a clear, ringing summons, a call to order and to faith, was muffled to a dull, funereal clang, its bronze voice turned to lead, as if the bell were wrapped in a thousand blankets, as if the very air was deadening all sound, absorbing it like a sponge.
 Each sound was distorted, unmoored from its source, drifting through the fog like the cries of drowning men, adding to the profound sense of dislocation, to the feeling that the world itself had come unhinged.

 He nearly walked into it before he saw it.
 A shape loomed out of the yellow murk, vast and dark and utterly silent.
 For a moment, his war-honed instincts screamed tank.
 His body tensed, ready to dive for cover, to seek shelter from a threat that had not existed for years.
 But then the shape resolved itself, acquiring edges and definition.
 It was a double-decker bus, abandoned mid-route.
 It sat silently in the middle of the road, its windows dark and empty like the sockets of a skull, its iconic red paint rendered a sickly maroon by the jaundiced light, the color of old blood.
 It looked like the skeletal remains of some great leviathan, beached and rotting in a poisonous sea, its metal bones exposed to the corrosive air.
 He could almost imagine its great ribs curving up into the unseen sky, disappearing into the yellow void above.